low fodmap ✓ | gluten-free ✓ | soy-free ✓ | nut-free ✓ |lactose-free ✓|yeast-free ✓ |vegetarian ✓

 In my early twenties, I lived in a small town in France, Antibes.
 I moved to France for my studies.
 And while I was learning courses about business, marketing, and public relations, unintentionally I learned a lot about food.
 The art of cooking and eating.
 It is really hard not to learn and start to see and appreciate food differently when you live in a country where 80% of the conversations and daily things people do, revolve around food.

-I remember every weekend I would take a stroll through the narrow streets of the old town and window-shop at all the pretty pastries shops.
+I remember every weekend I would take a stroll through the narrow streets of the old town and window-shop at all the pretty pastry shops.
 At the time I still wasn’t diagnosed with IBS so I was eating pretty much everything.
 However, each time I ate food that contained gluten, I would get horrible symptoms.
 It took nearly a year and a half of suffering strange and tortures symptoms before I was diagnosed with IBS.

 But that’s not the main topic here, here I wanna talk about the good old galette!
-And how this small pastries shops in the heart of the old town of Antibes were full of it.
+And how these small pastry shops in the heart of the old town of Antibes were full of it.
 And how I wasn’t able to get enough of them (even though I had to go through horrible symptoms every time I ate them).
 Not long after I moved to France, I was diagnosed with IBS and I had to stop eating gluten.
 Finding a gluten-free galette or any pie for that matter became a little bit difficult.
-That’s when I figured the only way to have the delicious gallates back in my life, was to make them myself.
+That’s when I figured the only way to have the delicious galettes back in my life, was to make them myself.

 Cracking the code for a good, flaky pie crust was crucial for making a good galette.
 The store-bought gluten-free pie crust was, well quite bad.
 It took me some years experimenting, but now I can proudly say the code has been cracked, the recipe for a perfect flaky gluten-free pie crust is here!
 And with that many, many galettes!
 From savory to sweet with different varieties of fillings.
 One of them, and probably my favorite at the moment, this gluten-free galette with chard and feta!